fasthttp/router/README.md

 slash at no extra cost, the router can also fix wrong cases and remove superfluous path elements (like `../` or `//`).
 Is [CAPTAIN CAPS LOCK](http://www.urbandictionary.com/define.php?term=Captain+Caps+Lock) one of your users?
-FastHttpRouter can help him by making a case-insensitive look-up and redirecting him to the correct URL.
+Router can help him by making a case-insensitive look-up and redirecting him to the correct URL.

 **Parameters in your routing pattern:** Stop parsing the requested URL path,